xuchen66/sphinx-emdocs/source/SerialEM_note_define-IS-vectors.rst

    :align: center

 Figure 2. shows two places get updated in the dialog after pushing **[ Use Last Hole Vectors ]**.
-Shown in red outline 1, the image shift vectors is updated from the new stage hole vector conversion.
+Shown in red outline 1, the image shift vectors are updated from the new stage hole vector conversion.
 And also there is an interesting line "No adjustment transform available" in red outline 2.
 What is that then?